 In the following example, the USER_CLOCK_ROOT constraint is illegal, because the constraint is set to the clock region to the right of the vertical clock spine:

-In this case, the placer issues a message and assigns a legal CLOCK_ROOT to the net in CLOCK_REGION X3Y3.
+In this case, the placer issues a message and assigns a legal CLOCK_ROOT to the net such as CLOCK_REGION X3Y3.